umccr/agha-data-validation-pipeline/README.md

     - Check if the manifest has complete/correct data/format
     - Trigger `notification` lambda for the validation result
     - If enabled, trigger `file_validation_manager` lambda to create batch job for the files.
 - **s3_event_recorder** - Would record s3 event and update Dynamodb accordingly.
-This gives ease of access to lookup from DynamoDb than opening individual files.
+This give ease of access to lookup from DynamoDb than opening individual files.
     - Record file properties across all bucket. (such as filetype, filesize, filename)
     - Record the content of the data in the result bucket.(such as results from validation).